It is always a challenge to find new interesting things to do close to Jerusalem on a Friday and of course every day trip has to include yummy food.

 The rest of my family went for pasta dishes and were all very happy with their choices – particularly the Gnocchi with Asparagus and Chestnuts (NIS 65) and the Tortellini Porcini (NIS 66) which were both beautifully presented.

-For dessert we shared a large slice of Apple Tart with Vanilla Ice Cream, as well as some very rich and creamy Chocolate Truffles (NIS 15).
+For dessert, we shared a large slice of Apple Tart with Vanilla Ice Cream, as well as some very rich and creamy Chocolate Truffles (NIS 15).

-Derech Hagefen is a great place to go both during the day and at night and the food and service is always very good.
+Derech Hagefen is a great place to go both during the day and at night and the food and service are always very good.
 They were also pretty helpful with our requests to have certain dishes to accommodate food intolerances.